Unbuilt Services On The M11

 As well as Sheering, there was another site a few miles to the south named Moor Hall.
 This was only expected to be used if Chigwell wasn't built, so that the M11's first service area wouldn't be so far north.

-Newport was intended to open as soon as possible, but work never began because a decision on Chigwell was needed first.
+The M11's service area at Newport was intended to open as soon as possible, but to ensure the spacing was kept even, the plan couldn't be confirmed until a decision on Chigwell had been made.

-Despite this, it would have probably only had a small building on one side of the motorway, with a footbridge across the road.
+Despite the eagerness, Newport would have probably only had a small building on one side of the motorway, with a footbridge across the road.
 A design like this would not have been very profitable.
 In addition, Essex County Council opposed the prospect of a service area here.

 A secondary site at Wendens Ambo was investigated as well.
-This was slightly north of Newport, 40 acres in size, but had to contend with the M11 being in a deep cutting at this point.
+This was slightly north of Newport, 40 acres in size, but had to contend with the M11 being in a deep cutting at this point, which would have pushed the costs up.

 Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.